tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 Slack out the [Amazon Lex Pricing policies](https://aws.amazon.com/lex/pricing/), remind students that from the date they get started with Amazon Lex, they can process up to 10,000 text requests and 5,000 speech requests per month for free for the first year. **Note:** This is subject to change, so they should verify the pricing structure using the link above.

-Close the presentation and log-in into the AWS Management Console using your `administrator` IAM user, explain to students that now you will create together an Amazon Lex bot that will assist users in converting dollars to bitcoin.
+Close the presentation and log in to the AWS Management Console using your `administrator` IAM user.
+Explain to students that you will now create an Amazon Lex bot together, to assist users in converting dollars to bitcoin.

-Ask students to log in as well using their `administrator` IAM users, once all the class is ready, ask students to follow you as you perform the live demo.
+Ask students to log in as well with their `administrator` IAM users.
+Once everyone is ready, ask them to follow along as you perform the live demo.
 Highlight the following:

 * From the AWS Management Console, select `US West (Oregon)` AWS region for this demo.